sangwoomo/ml-resources/README.md

 ## Optimization
 Boyd & Vandenberghe is the classic, but I think it's too boring. <br/>
-Reading chapter 2-5 and understanding Fenchel's duality would be enough.
+Reading chapter 2-5 would be enough.

 Bertsekas more concentrates on convex analysis. <br/>
 Nocedal & Wright more concentrates on optimization.